-For fleets that run their medium-duties until the “wheels fall off,” resale may not be the highest priority at the time of vehicle purchase.
+For fleets that run their medium-duties till the “wheels fall off,” resale may not be the highest priority at the time of vehicle purchase.
 But, for those that intend to replace their trucks every five to seven years or sooner, here are some specification ideas to maximize the truck’s future value:

 Most Class 4-7 trucks offer only a diesel engine; however, a few models, such as the Ford F-650/F-750 and the Isuzu N-Series, present a gasoline option, designed for low annual mileage applications, with an up-front price savings of about $7,000 to $10,000.
 So, which engine type performs better from a resale perspective?